-- a) Clubs must be prepared to hold championship matches on all public holidays, Saturdays and Sundays during the season. - b) In addition, it should be possible to hold T20 championship games on a weekday evening.
-The day(s) of the week on which these games are held must be specified.
+- a) Clubs must be prepared to hold championship matches on all public holidays (except Good Friday), Saturdays and Sundays during the season. - b) In addition, it should be possible to hold T20 championship games on a weekday evening.
+The day(s) of the week on which these games are held must be specified before the start of the season.
 In doing so, the organising regional boards must announce any application of this provision one month before the team registration deadline for the respective championship.
-Scheduling championship games during the week must be reasonable for the participating teams (only short distances, start times not too early or too late, taking into account the height of the sun at the particular time of year, etc.). - c) If a player has a national team or Elite League commitment on the same day as he/she is due to take part in a league match for his/her club, the respective League Management may reschedule the match if requested to do so by the affected club.
+Scheduling championship games during the week must be reasonable for the participating teams (only short distances, start times not too early or too late, taking into account the height of the sun at the particular time of year, etc.). - c) If several players have a national team or Elite League commitment on the same day as they are due to take part in a league match for their club, the respective League Management may reschedule the match if requested to do so by the affected club.
 However, there is no legal entitlement to do so. - d) The home team is the team with usage rights of the pitch on that day.
-Where usage rights are not clear, the League Management shall determine the home team.

-3) Requests to change fixtures, rescheduling, alternative fixture dates and change of ground
+Where usage rights are not clear, the League Management shall determine the home team. - 3) Requests to change fixtures, rescheduling, alternative fixture dates and change of ground

 - a) Once the fixture list has been published, only the League Management may make changes to it.
-Requests to change fixtures will always be rejected. - b) Rescheduling games is not permitted. - c) Alternative fixture dates are therefore not permitted and must not be included in the fixture list. - d) If the home team's cricket ground is not available in accordance with paragraph 4 below, the game may be played on the same date and at the same time on another cricket ground in accordance with paragraph 5b.
+Requests to change fixtures by clubs are not permitted. - b) Rescheduling games is not permitted. - c) Alternative fixture dates are therefore not permitted and must not be included in the fixture list. - d) If the home team's cricket ground is not available in accordance with paragraph 4 below, the game may be played on the same date and at the same time on another cricket ground in accordance with paragraph 5b.
 Such a change of ground must be arranged independently by the home team and communicated in good time to the opposing team and the League Management.